ASUNARO Grant

 The grant was established in response to Professor Emeritus Asano's wish to donate a portion of the proceeds from his research, saying, "I am grateful to society for the many years of support that allowed my work in basic research to flourish.
 In return, I would like to use the funds to support basic research by future generations.

-FY2023 was the third year of the grant, in which five researchers were selected as recipients.
+FY2024 was the 4th year of the grant, in which five researchers were selected as recipients.

 Affiliation | Title | Name | Research topic |